FBoucher/AzSubscriptionCleaner/azure-function/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FFBoucher%2FAzSubcriptionCleaner%2Fmain%2Fdeployment%2FdeployFuncAzure.json?WT.mc_id=azsubcleaner-github-frbouche" target="_blank"><img src="https://azuredeploy.net/deploybutton.png"/></a>

 This will open the Azure Portal in a deployment form.
 You will need to give it a name and select the location where you would like to deploy it.

-Once the deployment is completed, from the Azure Portal select the subcription.
-First from the left menu select *All Services* and type "Subscription" in the search bar.
-Click on **Subscriptions** to see the list of available subscriptions.
-Click on the subscription where you just deployed AzSubscriptionCleaner.

-!["Select Subscription"][selectSubscription]

-From the option at the left select *Access control (IAM)*.
-Click *Add* and select *Add role assignment*.
-From the new panel on the left, Select *Contributor* as Role and enter the name of your resource (ex: azsubcleaner) in the *Select* textbox.

-!["Assign Role"][AssignRole]

-Select the *Select* blue button, and your are done!

 ## Video Tutorial - The cleaning Power of Azure Function at your service

 <a href="https://www.youtube.com/watch?v=kbM8zwvUpkg" target="blank"><img src="https://thepracticaldev.s3.amazonaws.com/i/qu41aa3tqgjjxafby6jf.png"/></a>

 Or Read the blog post [Use Azure Function to Clean-up your Mess, Automatically](https://dev.to/azure/use-azure-function-to-clean-up-your-mess-automatically-3h29)

-[selectSubscription]: ../medias/selectSubscription.png
-[AssignRole]: ../medias/AssignRole.png